Tide vs Mettle: Comparing business bank accounts

 Tide vs Mettle: add-ons and paid plans

-Mettle does not offer any additional services or products.
+Mettle does not offer any additional services or paid plans.
 However, they do offer a free account with FreeAgent, a popular online accounting service.
 The FreeAgent offer is free as long as you make at least one transaction per month.
 If no transactions are made, you will be charged a FreeAgent subscription fee.

 Tide Invoice Assistant